adriaan-vd-graaf/genome_integration/docs/source/about_mr_link.md

 5. `ALT_ALLELE` -- alternative allele (usually the minor allele)
 6. `BETA` -- beta effect size of the marginal estimate
 7. `SE` -- standard error of the effect size of the marginal estimate.
-10. `MAF` -- allele frequency of the alternative allele (minor allele)
+10. `MAF` -- allele frequency of the alternative allele (alternative allele)
 11. `N_OBS` -- number of observations used for the estimate.

 first line of the file is the header and will be checked against the following: